williamscole/PONDEROSAv2/README.md

 1             2000000        1.2
 1             3000000        1.8
 ```
+*The actual map file should have no header

 ### Priors File (Optional)
 The priors file allows you to specify age-based relationship constraints.
 The format is a tab-separated or space-separated file with three columns: